Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Preliminaries

+where $\Lambda_c$ is the cosmological constant and $\kappa=4\pi G/c^4$ is the Einstein gravitational constant.
+This Lagrangian commonly known as the Einstein--Hilbert Lagrangian.
+The gravitational action is introduced as the integration of the Lagrangian such that

-where $\Lambda$ is the cosmological constant.
-While this Lagrangian form is invariant under the general coordinate transformation and the local ${SO}(1,3)$ transformation, it is not invariant under a local translation.
-We will discuss this point in detail later in a next section.
-On the local Lorentz manifold, number of independent components of the Lagrangian form is ten, of which, six components are from the curvature $2$-form and four components are from the vierbein forms.
-These degrees of freedom (d.o.f.) correspond to the total number of d.o.f$.$ from the Poincar\`{e} group.
-The Lagrangian form is now treated as a functional with two independent forms, $\{\vomega^{ab}, \eee^c\}$, and is taken to vary independently.
+For example, the integration region $\Sigma$ is taken to be the entire space of $\MM$.
+The speed of light is set to unity (i.e., $c=1$), the gravitational constant $\kappa$ has a value of $\kappa\approx 1.03829 \mathrm{s}^2\mathrm{m}^{-1}\mathrm{kg}^{-1}$, and the reduced Plank-constant $\hbar=h/2\pi$ is written explicitly.
+Using these units, dimensions of physical constants are given as $[\hbar \kappa]=L^2=T^2$ and $[\hbar/\kappa]=E^2=M^2$, where $L$, $T$, $E$, and $M$ are the length, time, energy, and mass dimensions.
+The cosmological constant has the length inverse-squared, $[\Lambda_c]=L^{-2}$, in the units used herein.
+The Lagrangian form and action integral are set to be null-dimensional object $[\LLL_G]=[\I_G]=1$.
+Although, this Lagrangian form is invariant under the general coordinate and local ${SO}(1,3)$ transformations, it is not invariant under the local translation\cite{0264-9381-29-13-133001}.
+On the local Lorentz manifold, the number of independent components of the Lagrangian form is 10; of these, six are from the curvature two-form and four are from the vierbein forms.
+These degrees of freedom (d.o.f\@.) correspond to the total d.o.f\@. of the Poincar\'{e} group.
+The Lagrangian form is now treated as a functional with two independent forms $(\www, \eee)$ and is independently applied a variational operation.
 This method is commonly known as the Palatini method\cite{Palatini2008,ferreris}.
-The gravitational action is introduced as the integration of the Lagrangian such that